ding-lab/BreakPointSurveyor/README.md

 reference.
 The resulting BAM file is then analyzed similarly to the 1000SV workflow.
 Expression analysis is not performed in the Synthetic workflow.

-The Synthetic branch also illustrates more elaborate exon/gene annotations.
+The Synthetic branch also illustrates more elaborate exon/gene annotations as well as an intrachromosomal inversion/duplication event.

 #### Getting started with the Synthetic workflow <a name="getting_started"></a>